RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `top` or `bottom`
     - Default is `bottom`
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling.
+    - Interpolation method to use when scaling up.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
 This property has limited effect on scalable vector graphics (SVG) images unless rotation is applied.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `cornerRadius` - type: FLOAT